 Innovative assurance mechanisms

 The virtual handshake between trading partners adds a new dimension to our assurance.
-By using the Fairtrace information we're starting to develop extra assurance mechanisms, most recently with a new automated compliance alerts functionality and a dedicated channel for raising allegations.
+By using the Fairtrace information we're starting to develop extra assurance mechanisms, most recently with a new automated alert functionality and a dedicated channel for raising allegations.

 We've also set up a dedicated channel within Fairtrace for users to raise an allegation if they suspect a business partner isn't complying with the Fairtrade Standards.
 Confidentiality is guaranteed since the info entered will only be visible to FLOCERT and not to the business partner.
 The details provided will then be handled by our Credibility Assurance unit, in charge of allegations within FLOCERT.